How to Create a Stunning Ranunculus Flower Arrangement

 Instructions

-1. Fill five or six mason jars about a third of the way full with water and then nestle them in a small basket.
-Ranunculus stems are prone to root rot, so the water level in any vase you use should be low.
+1. Fill each Mason jar about one-third full with fresh lukewarm water and arrange them snugly inside the basket to create a stable base for your arrangement.
+Remember, ranunculus stems are prone to root rot, so the water level in any vase you use should be low.

-2. Since the mason jars are all the same size– and there’s little to no variety in color, you need to cut your stems at varying heights to create dimension among the ranunculus.
-To do this, grab bunches of 10-12 stems of pink ranunculus and hold them next to the basket.
-Trim the stems slightly shorter than the height of the basket and arrange them so that the blooms rest on the rim.
-Remember, be conservative with your cuts– you can always cut them shorter later.
+2. Trim the ranunculus stems at varying heights to add depth and dimension.
+To do this effectively, hold a bunch (10-12 flowers) of ranunculus stems next to your basket.
+Trim them slightly shorter than the height of the basket and arrange them so that the blooms rest on the rim.
+As a general rule, always be conservative with your cuts.
+You can always cut them shorter later.

-5. Step back and give your ranunculus flower arrangement a final look from all sides.
-Check to see if there are still any holes or if anything needs to be moved around for balance.
-Adjust the blooms as needed.
+5. Step back and make final adjustments.
+Check to see if there are any holes or if anything needs to be moved around for balance.
+Adjust the stems as needed.

 Notes